ivanhofer/typesafe-i18n/README.md

 ### changelog

-The changelog can be found [here](https://github.com/ivanhofer/typesafe-i18n/blob/main/CHANGELOG.md)
+The changelog of this project can be found [here](https://github.com/ivanhofer/typesafe-i18n/blob/main/CHANGELOG.md)

 #### migrations

+ - to version `5.x.x`: see the [`release post`](https://github.com/ivanhofer/typesafe-i18n/discussions)
  - to version `4.x.x`: see the [`release post`](https://github.com/ivanhofer/typesafe-i18n/discussions/169)
  - to version `3.x.x`: see the [`release post`](https://github.com/ivanhofer/typesafe-i18n/discussions/163)